 The System76 Launch keyboard is loud to type because it lacks sound-dampening foam.
 It also has a floating-key design, which is louder as there's no insulation around the switches.
 Though the Kailh Box Royal switches are tactile, they're still loud when installed on this keyboard.
 However, you can swap out the stock switches, and the typing noise will change depending on what switches you install.

 The System76 Launch keyboard has alright latency.
 It's suitable for casual gaming and everyday writing tasks, but it's too high for competitive or fast-paced games.

-The System76 Launch keyboard comes with proprietary software that lets you customize the RGB backlighting and remap keys.
+The System76 Launch keyboard comes with software that lets you customize the RGB backlighting and remap keys.
 You can program up to four layers of remapping, including setting non-QWERTY layouts.
 Unfortunately, the software doesn't allow you to program macros onto the keyboard.
 However, this keyboard is supported by QMK, and you can use QMK to program macros, though it may not be as user-friendly or intuitive.
 This companion software is open-source, as is the firmware and design of the keyboard, meaning that you can design, build, and program your own keyboard if you have the proper equipment.

 The System76 Launch keyboard is fully compatible with all major operating systems, meaning all keys and software features work as intended.
 Since this keyboard comes with a USB-C to USB-C cable, you can technically use it with mobile devices that have a USB-C port, and all keys work as intended with Android devices that support a USB-C connection.
 However, this will drain your device's battery quickly, and there's no companion app or software to adjust any settings on the keyboard.